Lerna Monorepo Mocha Setup (JavaScript)

 Step 13.
 Run all the tests

-Run all the tests like you did before with:
+Run all the tests as you did before with:

 You should see results for both packages.